 I’ve found and used different options like a piece of cardstock attached in front of the flash but it doesn’t concentrate the light as I like to.
 So I’ve discarded most options I’ve found.

-What is a flash bouncer?
+What is a flash bounce?

 The objective is to “bounce” light to soften it before it hits your subject.
-It can also soften or eliminate the shadows on the subject.
+It can also soften or eliminate the harsh shadows on the subject.

 There are simpler and even cheaper flash accessory options out there, so why this one?